MSoffar/ShopLifters--MobileNet-LSTM/README.md

 ShopLifters Detection Project

+A computer vision project aimed at detecting shoplifting behaviors from video data.
+This repository contains code for processing video frames and metadata, with plans to integrate a behavior classification model.

+Table of Contents

+	1. Overview
+	2. Features
+	3. Dataset
+	4. Installation
+	5. Usage
+	6. How It Works
+	7. Future Work
+	8. Contributing

 Overview

-#This project focuses on analyzing video footage to identify shoplifting behavior.
-The dataset consists of several videos of both shoplifters and non-shoplifters.
-The objective is to process the videos frame by frame and develop a system that can classify and detect potential shoplifting incidents.
+The ShopLifters Detection Project is designed to analyze surveillance video footage to identify potential shoplifting incidents.
+Using frame-by-frame analysis and video metadata, the project aims to build an automated shoplifting detection system leveraging machine learning.

 Features

-	•	Frame-by-frame video analysis: Extracts frames from videos for detailed analysis.
+	•	Video Processing: Frame-by-frame extraction from videos for data analysis.
-	•	Video metadata handling: Includes data such as the number of frames, resolution, and file name.
+	•	Metadata Collection: Extracts video properties such as resolution, frame count, and video duration.
-	•	Shoplifting behavior detection: Aims to automate the identification of shoplifting through machine learning (currently in progress).
+	•	Behavior Classification: A planned feature to detect shoplifting behavior using machine learning models.

-Dataset Information
+Dataset

-The dataset contains videos with the following attributes:
+The project uses a dataset consisting of multiple .mp4 video files, with varying frame counts and resolutions.
+Here are the key attributes of the videos:

 	•	Resolution: 704x576 pixels.
-	•	Frame count: Ranges between 175 and 475 frames per video.
+	•	Frame Count: Ranges from 175 to 475 frames per video.
-	•	File format: Videos are in .mp4 format.
+	•	File Format: Videos are stored in .mp4.

-Sample video metadata:
+Sample metadata from the dataset:

 {
   "file": "shop_lifter_n_0.mp4",